sitn/Historisation/README.md

 .\deploy.ps1
 ```

-Tell users to delete cache if they don't see the new version:
+Tell users to delete the 2 caches if they don't see the new version:

 `%APPDATA%\QGIS\QGIS3\profiles\default\cache`
+`%LOCALAPPDATA%\QGIS\QGIS3\cache`